-I’ve just read that people are looking for books with female characters that will engage boys because, apparently, there’s a belief that boys don’t want to read books where the main character is female?
+I’ve just read that people are looking for books with female characters that will engage boys because, apparently, there’s a belief that boys don’t want to read books in which the main character is female?
 To the extent that this year — 2016, no less — US author Caroline Paul writes about how 8th grade boys had been “excused” from Shannon Hale’s author talk in school, because the main character was a girl.
 Apparently one 3rd grade boy seemed ashamed to be seen as interested in “girls’ books”.
 Whether or not this is an accurate interpretation of most children’s feelings, the idea is certainly real in adult minds and if we leave it there, we run the risk of planting it into children.

 My first thought was that this has to be ridiculous.
 How many girls grow up enjoying honey with Winnie-the-Pooh, flying with Peter Pan, sprinting from Efrafans with Holly and Bigwig, or shouting “Wingardium leviosa!” with Harry Potter?
 Black Beauty wasn’t dismissed by generations of girls just because he was male.
 Are we saying that our boys have less flexible imaginations?
 That’s not my experience.